-We are delighted to feature an interview with Sam Barrett, Head of International Tax & Global Transfer Pricing at Sandvik, and former Global Transfer Pricing Manager at Kimberly Clark.
+We are delighted to feature an interview with Sam Barrett, Global Head of Tax at Iflix, former Head of International Tax & Global Transfer Pricing at Sandvik, and former Global Transfer Pricing Manager at Kimberly Clark.

 Why did you get into tax?

 I got into Transfer Pricing in particular because I love the fact that every working day is different and involves stakeholders from all corners of a business.
 Being successful in Transfer Pricing involves having well-rounded skills in not just tax, but finance, law, economics, accountancy and most importantly having commercial acumen.
 In my experience the more I understand exactly what a business does and its commercial value drivers, the better I can do my job.
 Tax skills are clearly very important but so are the others.

 Who has been the most influential role model for your professional life?

 I have had a few bosses – one in Mexico, one in Luxembourg and one in the US, that have helped me on my journey.
 One gave me an opportunity when others wouldn’t necessarily have done so.
 He helped introduce me to Transfer Pricing and gave me a great grounding – something for which I will be eternally grateful.
 As well as being wonderful personalities, the other two were technically brilliant, who I learnt a lot from, and who gave me a lot of guidance but also autonomy to have opinions, to lead and to grow in difficult organisations.
 I am still in touch with all three today.

 What do you see as the biggest trend affecting the tax world over the next 10 years?